DESTINATIONS - TRAVEL DESTINATIONS

 Greenvale was the scene of a major nickel mine from the 1970s until the 1990s and, although the major mining has long since finished, is the site of several rare-earth mining activities today.
 It’s a thriving little town, with a camping area and an historic pub, the Three Rivers Hotel.

-During a ‘wet-day’ in the early 1970s, a grader operator at a Thiess Brothers construction camp near Greenvale, wrote and performed a song for his workmates.
+Following the argument, a grader operator at a Thiess Brothers construction camp near Greenvale, wrote and performed a song for his workmates.

 ‘From Townsville to Greenvale we’re building a line

 Through the ranges and gorges to the great nickel mine